Study Materials Available

 Question

-Which intoxicating drink was consumed by Vedic people during festivals and religious ceremonies?
+What was the name of the intoxicating drink consumed during Vedic festivals and ceremonies?

 Answer